Home » UK ISP News Archive » Article Tag: Ofcom Regulation (1746 Posts)

 Advertisement

-The Competition Appeal Tribunal (CAT) has rejected an appeal against its earlier dismissal of a £1.3bn class action claim against BT by the Collective Action on Land Lines (CALL) campaign, which had accused the national broadband ISP and phone provider of overcharging 2.3 million of its landline-only phone customers between 2015 and 2018.
+The London Court of Appeal has refused permission for Justin Le Patourel to appeal against an earlier dismissal (here) of his £1.3bn class action claim against BT via the Collective Action on Land Lines (CALL) campaign.
+The organisation had accused the broadband and phone provider of overcharging several million of its landline-only phone customers.

 Advertisement